Janviermbilizi/Weather-Dashboard/README.md

 <strong> Name </strong>

-The name of this app is <i>Weather-Dashboard </i> as it is designed to give weather information to the user.
+The name of this app is <i>Weather Dashboard </i> as it is designed to give weather information to the user.

 <strong>Description</strong>